nodenotjs/n0de-custom-damage/README.md

 Please Note:
 - All the scoreboard values in this datapack are in x1000 scale. i.e. 2500 equals 2.5
 - The HP takes 1 tick to be updated and in this time the maximum life of the entities is modified.
+The section above shows how to deal with this.
 - All the examples here would be of a function executing `as <entity>`

 ### 🩸 Custom Damage: